DerekYuntao/jekyll-clean-dark/about.md

 - **My CV:**

-**2019-Now**: Ph.D. candidate, research assitant at the Ohio State University, atmospheric science program.
+**2019-Now**: Postdocotral scholar, research assitant at the Ohio State University, atmospheric science program.

 **Research areas of interest**: Climate dynamics; stable water isotope physics (clouds, moisture and precipitation); Paleoclimate modeling/simulation.
 I would also like to advance my skills on python software development, data science and machine learning.